iivannov/elegant-laravel-worker/README.md

-# Elegant Laravel Worker
+# Elegant Laravel Worker for Laravel 5.3

-Elegant way to gracefully handle SIGTERM signal in Laravel queue worker.
+Elegant way to gracefully handle SIGTERM signal in Laravel 5.3 queue worker.
+In Laravel >=5.4 this issue is beautifully handled.
 ----------